yzpt/vlille_gcp/README.md

 ## 3. Insert raw data in BigQuery table from json files on a GCS bucket

-From the august 25th, the data are collected in a GCS bucket without transformation (almost raw json format as provided by the V'Lille API).
+Since august 25th 2023, the data are collected in a GCS bucket without transformation (almost raw json format as provided by the V'Lille API).
 We need to insert these data in the BigQuery table vlille_gcp:vlille_gcp_dataset.records

 Scheme of the raw data :